 Cess is an additional tax on taxes imposed by the central government or state governments for specific reasons.
 The government levies a cess to raise funds for specific purposes only; for example, an education cess on income tax is aimed to generate funds for primary and secondary education.
 Such special taxes are not meant to be permanent and are usually discontinued after their objectives are fulfilled.

-Cess can be imposed on every taxpayer’s basic tax liability or on GST of luxury items and sin goods.
+The government can impose cess for developing various sections of the economy or for certain social causes.
+Cess can be imposed on every taxpayer’s basic tax liability or on the Goods and Services Tax of luxury items and sin goods.

 All general taxes go to CFI (Consolidated Fund of India) and can be used for various purposes.
 While cess also goes to CFI, the government cannot use it for any other purpose than its stated one.
 If the collected amount is not used in a specific year, it gets carried over to the next one and can be used only for its stated purpose.

 Introducing cess is also much simpler than introducing provisions for new taxes.
 Unlike general taxes, which require amendments to the Income Tax laws, cesses are easier to modify and abolish.

 Cess plays an important role in funding various government schemes and programmes in India.
 It provides an additional source of revenue for the government to undertake development projects, address social issues, and provide relief during natural disasters.
 The government, however, must ensure the cess collections are not underutilised and channeled to meet the specific objectives in time.

 If you want to read more about income tax in India, do check our blogs here.

 A surcharge is a fee added to taxes payable if the assessee’s total income exceeds specified limits.
 Taxpayers with an annual income of Rs.
 50 lakh to Rs.
 1 crore must pay a 10% surcharge.
 Those with income over Rs.
 5 crores must pay a 37% surcharge.